dotnet/docs/docs/core/deploying/trimming/prepare-libraries-for-trimming.md

 Trim warnings in a library can be found with either of the following methods:

 * Enabling project-specific trimming using the `IsTrimmable` property.
-* Added the library as a reference to a sample app, and trim the sample app.
+* Creating a sample app that uses the library, and enabling trimming for the sample app.

 We recommend using both approaches.
 Project-specific trimming is convenient and shows trim warnings for one project, but relies on the references being marked trim-compatible to see all warnings.
 Trimming a sample app is more work, but shows all warnings.